Historic Likely MSK Recovery

-- In 1974 it was thought that 70-80% of patients recover over a 12.5 week period when receiving Medical Care or Chiropractic Care .
+- In 1974 it was thought that 70-80% of people experiencing back pain completely recover in a 12.5 week period .

 Kane R L et al Manipulating Patients The Lancet (1974) June 29 p1334